 8. Huge portions

 Portion sizes in the U.S., are dramatically larger than in France.
 Even the actual plate is larger, leading to a sizing distortion.
 From Supersize fries to Venti Coffee, Americans get more and expect more on their plate.
-In France, there is no such thing as a “doggy-bag”, so people are more conservative when they order.
+French dining habits of eating smaller meals mean that no “doggy-bag” is necessary, and meals are reasonably proportioned.

 9. Waiters approaching all the time and hurrying you out